garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/The Area Principle.md

-- objects with small area tend to be seen as the figure, not the
+- objects with small area tend to be seen as the figure, not the ground (also called the smallness principle)![[Pasted image 20240327000202.png]]